EAS-project-oy/eas-eu-compliance/readme.txt

 3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==
+= 1.5.24 =

+* Compatibility issue with latest WooPayments fixed.
+New option in the plugin settings implemented "Load payments methods from server before taxes were calculated".
+The option should be enabled only if WooPayments compatibility issue identfied.
+When calculations are finished, payment methods do not display input forms to enter credit card information.

 = 1.5.23 =

 * Some plugins changing product description on the fly, that caused unnecessary calculations in EAS plugin.
 Additional validations added to prevent this.